Diagonals and A-infinity Tensor Products: The associaplex

 \cHHH{\overline{\HHH}} \oHHH{\HHH^o} [2]{{\mathbf X}^{#1,#2}} \Prod[1]{\widetilde{Q}^{#1}} \oCDisk{{\mathbb D}^{\circ}} \goesto{\rightarrow} \cCDisk{\mathbb D} [1]{\widetilde{Q}^{#1}} \lAssoc[2]{\widetilde{\mathbf{X}}^{#1,#2}}

 The present section provides a geometric interpretation of the chain complex of weighted trees.
-Specifically, we define here a CW complex, the \emph{weighted associaplex}, whose cellular chain complex is isomorphic to the weighted trees complex $\wTreesCx{n}{w}$.
+Specifically, we define here a CW complex, the \emph{weighted associaplex} $\Associaplex{n}{w}$, with one cell $Q^T$ for each stably-weighted tree $T$, and whose differential agrees with the differential on the weighted trees complex $\wTreesCx{n}{w}$.
 In the special case $w=0$, the associahedron serves as such a CW complex (see for example~\cite{Devadoss98:tessellations}): indeed, the associahedron is a polytope.
 For $w\geq 1$, however, the weighted associaplex is not a polytope, though its underlying topological space is homeomorphic to a disk.
 Although the material here is logically independent of the rest of the paper, the reader may find this topological perspective useful as motivation.

 We start with a brief description of the weighted associaplex, based on the Deligne-Mumford compactification of the moduli space of points on a disk, and then give a more detailed explanation using basic complex analysis.
 Consider the configuration space of $w$ distinct, unordered points in the interior of $D^2$ and $n+1$ points in $\bdy D^2$, one of which is distinguished.
 The Deligne-Mumford compactification of this space has strata corresponding to disks and spheres glued together at nodes (which are additional marked points), so that: \begin{itemize} \item at each boundary node, two disks are glued together; \item at each interior node either two spheres are glued together, or a sphere is glued to a disk; \item smoothing all of the nodes gives a single topological disk (so, for instance, the disks are glued together according to some tree); and \item each sphere has at least 3 special points (marked points or nodes) and each disk has at least three boundary special points or an interior special point and a boundary special point. \end{itemize} The stratum corresponding to such a configuration is the product over the disks and spheres $\Sigma$ of the Deligne-Mumford moduli space of $\Sigma$.
 Then the weighted associaplex with weight $w$ and $(n+1)$ boundary marked points is obtained by collapsing each factor corresponding to a sphere $\Sigma$ to a single point.
 It is straightforward to see that this collapsing respects the gluing between strata.
 Roughly, this means that in the associaplex, we do not keep track of the directions in which interior marked points collide.